hickeng/vic/doc/design/portlayer/general-interfaces.md

 We may need to be able to supply policy at creation time, composition, or usage time.

 Questions:
+* how, exactly, are NIOC & SIOC specified
 * should policy be associated with scopes/stores?
 * should policy be associated with the memebership of a scope/store? i.e. per-element during Join
   * policy could be the pairing of a filterspec with a constraint (read-only, anti-afinity, allowed, denied, etc)